typescript-language-server/typescript-language-server/README.md

     displayPartsForJSDoc: boolean;
     generateReturnInDocTemplate: boolean;
 }
-// Not officially part of UserPreferences yet but you can send them along with the UserPreferences just fine: export interface InlayHintsOptions extends UserPreferences {
-    includeInlayParameterNameHints: "none" | "literals" | "all";
-    includeInlayParameterNameHintsWhenArgumentMatchesName: boolean;
-    includeInlayFunctionParameterTypeHints: boolean,
-    includeInlayVariableTypeHints: boolean;
-    includeInlayPropertyDeclarationTypeHints: boolean;
-    includeInlayFunctionLikeReturnTypeHints: boolean;
-    includeInlayEnumMemberValueHints: boolean;
-}
 ```

 From the `preferences` options listed above, this server explicilty sets the following options (all other options use their default values):